-The "pure" project refers to my interest in etymology, which is serves one of my major values: "learning".
+The "pure" project refers to my interest in etymology.

 I continiously search for the background stories of words in my native language, Turkish, and since it includes a lot of borrowed words from Latin, Farsi, Arabic, I never get bored.